 The software applications installed on the Windows 10 Admin PC are:

 - OpenVPN – Installer for Windows.
-I used the latest version 2.4.1 at the time of this writing.
 It’s free.

 The “easy-rsa 2” scripts are bundled with the Windows installer.